SkyCity fire: Strike threat for workers from 8pm after claims staff were passing out

 SkyCity responded to say emergency officials had confirmed yesterday the fire was under control and it was safe for business to resume.

-"Air quality has been rigorously monitored over the past three days, consistently meeting all regulatory standards, at no stage showing any level of threat."
+"Air quality has been rigorously monitored over the past three days, consistently meeting all regulatory standards, at no stage showing any level of threat," it said in a statement.

+Given the volume of cleaning required, external contractors were also on-site to work under supervision "to ensure we can return to business as efficiently as possible".

+"Led by health and safety, cleaning, and a team of science-based experts, we have been working hard to ensure our precinct is safe and ready for our employees and our customers."